nateforsyth/nateforsyth.github.io/modthecube.md

 You can view this scene just below (scroll down).
 There's no UI functionality, however you can reload this page to see a different cube each time (more detail below).

+**IMPORTANT**: You *may* need to clear your cache to see a different set of properties being reflected in the rendered cube; open Dev Tools and right clicking the refreshing button, click *Empty cache and hard reload*.

 ## Mod The Cube Challenge

 <div>